rouvinerh/SecJournal/website-security/deserialization/portswigger-deserial-writeup.md

 }
 ```

 Note that it uses a `Product` variable.
-Since I do not actually care about the `product` variable, this class can be empty like:
+Since I do not actually care about the `product` variable, this class can be empty:

 ```java
 package data.productcatalog;